-The detection and quantification of bimodality, as derived from the tests defined in Sect.
-2, was applied to real forecast data.
+The detection and quantification of bimodality, as derived from the tests above, was applied to real forecast data.
 The dataset used is the ECMWF Atmospheric Model Ensemble extended forecast (ENS extended).
-This dataset includes 46 d, 50-member forecasts every Monday and Thursday (Haiden et al., 2019).
-Forecasts extend from 3 December 2015 until 28 January 2021.
-This study will limit its analysis to the identification of bimodality in 2 m temperature.
-Furthermore, the analysis will be focused on three main factors: the occurrence of bimodal forecasts, the separation between the two modes of bimodal forecasts (δ), and the greater of the two mode probability ratios of bimodal forecasts.
+This dataset includes 46 day, 50 member forecasts every Monday and Thursday (Haiden et al., 2019).
+Forecasts extend from 12-03-2015 until 01-28-2021.
+This study will limit its analysis to the identification of bimodality in 2-meter temperature.
+Furthermore, the analysis will be focused on three main factors: the occurrence of bimodal forecasts, the separation between the two modes of bimodal forecasts ( $\delta$ ) and the greater of the two mode probability ratios of bimodal forecasts.